Assam govt plans to set up cultural centre at Bhupen Hazarika's Kuthori house | Entertainment

 Former chief minister Sarbananda Sonowal and his cabinet colleagues had taken a decision to buy back the property and set up a cultural centre.

 The Sonowal government also acquired Hazarika's Kolkata residence at Golf Green area, which the Kolkata Municipal Corporation has decided to include in the list of heritage buildings.
 A Bhupen Hazarika Museum was already set up at the Srimanta Sankardeva Kalakshetra in Guwahati during his lifetime, where various memorabilia like awards and honours received by him, musical instruments, books, furniture, photographs from his collection and other personal artefacts are on display.
-Hazarika had died on November 5, 2011 at Mumbai and was cremated at Jalukbari in Guwahati.
+Hazarika had died on November 5, 2011 at Mumbai and was cremated at Jalukbari in Guwahati, where a memorial was set up by the state government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)